komalkhare/loan/README.md

 If you encounter any issues or have suggestions for improvement, please open an issue in the Issues section of this repository.

 ## Contact:
 The code has been tested on Windows system.
 It should work well on other distributions but has not yet been tested.
-In case of any issue with installation or otherwise, please contact me on [Linkedin](https://www.linkedin.com/in/praveen-kumar-anwla-49169266/)

-## **About Me**:
-I’m a seasoned Data Scientist and founder of [TowardsMachineLearning.Org](https://towardsmachinelearning.org/).
-I've worked on various Machine Learning, NLP, and cutting-edge deep learning frameworks to solve numerous business problems.